chazdiezal/jpractice/README.md

 Hello World!

 This is a practice pad of various Java code activities.
+This is the beginning of something huge!